 Where you will find kWh on your energy bill

-On your statement, your kwh usage will be identified with a letter next to it, which helps to determine the accuracy of the figure listed:
+, your kwh usage will be identified with a letter next to it, which helps to determine the accuracy of the figure listed:

 - the actual (A) amount – which is determined by the company;